thdihan/TravelX-server/README.md

-# Car Wash Booking System - Backend
+# TravelX - Server

--   About: This is a backend part of a Car Washing Booking system
+-   About: This is a backend part of a TravelX
 -   Language and Frameworks: Typescript + Express JS

 ## How to install and Run?